What You Should Know About EPC

 Offer #2 clearly has the best EPC, but you would make only $0.20 per 1000 impressions generated by your website.
 On the other hand, Offer #3 has the worst EPC, but you would make $0.50 per 1000 impressions.

 If you only look and focus on the EPC, you will miss out on bigger profits.
-In this case, you’re better off promoting a product that has a lower EPC but attracts a bigger proportion of your traffic.
+You’re better off promoting a product that has a lower EPC but attracts a bigger proportion of your traffic.

 Remember, there’s more than meets the eye when it comes to EPC!